Need to seek legal advice regarding debt recovery:

 - Engage a lawyer to send a Letter of Demand to the debtor at his/her registered address.
-The Letter of Demand is to include details on debt in question, and a specified period of time for the debtor to settle such debt.
+The Letter of Demand is to include details on the debt in question, and a specified period of time for the debtor to settle such debt.

 2. If your debtor is a Corporate Entity or Organisation

 The process is more or less similar to that of an individual.
-In this case, you will be make a company search via Companies Commission of Malaysia (CCM) website to ascertain the business and registration address.
-This process is instant, and requires a sum to be paid for the provision of a search report.
+In this case, you will be making a company search via Companies Commission of Malaysia (CCM) website to ascertain the business and registration address.
+This process is instant and requires a sum to be paid for the provision of a search report.
 The search report will divulge information on the business and registered address of the debtor, as well as its solvency status.